ragesoss/WikipediaTwitterbot/README.md

 `Article` provides both class methods for fetching and importing Wikipedia articles and metadata, and instance methods for supplying info about a particular article that you can use in tweets.
 See `article.rb` for more details.

-Make your but run by configuring cron jobs to import articles and tweet tweets about them.
+Make your bot run by configuring cron jobs to import articles and tweet tweets about them.

 ## License